Ivan-Velickovic/docs/GettingStarted.md

 ## Using real hardware

-See [Hardware](/Hardware) for supported hardware and how to set it up.
+See [Platforms](/Platforms) for supported platforms and how to set it up.

 ## Learn more